Miko4/ant/README.md

 (2) You can choose between three number libraries:

- o Float: (default) All computations use floating point numbers.
-This is
+ * Float: (default) All computations use floating point numbers.
+This is the fastest option but it might result in rounding errors.
-          the fastest option but it might result in rounding errors. o Gmp:   uses the mlgmp library.
-This gives exact results but it slower. o Num:   Is similar to Gmp but does not depend on an external library.
+ * Gmp:   uses the mlgmp library.
+This gives exact results but it slower.
+ * Num:   Is similar to Gmp but does not depend on an external library.
           This is the slowest option.

 You can specify the number library by setting the NUM_LIB variable in